 When you get your air probe, make sure you set it up close to your food for the most accurate reading of the key areas of your grill.

-There are a few ways you can light your charcoal pieces, but using a chimney starter (also called a charcoal chimney) is the best way.
+There are a few ways you can light your lump wood charcoal pieces, but using a chimney starter (also called a charcoal chimney) is the best way.
 Not only is it one of the safest and reliable means of getting your BBQ going, but it also best ensures the even distribution of coals and therefore ongoing hot temperatures for the duration of your barbecue.

-If you struggle with getting BBQs going, then learn how to light charcoal here.
+If you struggle with getting BBQs going, then learn how to light charcoal.

 Chimney starters are a tall coffee mug-like vessel that you fill your charcoal into.
 The vessel works in three great ways: One is that it creates an excellent ventilated space for your coals to light in; second is that it is perfectly shaped to allow your heat to travel upwards as it lights the charcoal; and third is that it protects the coals from the elements, allowing them to ignite undisturbed.